k8sgpt-ai/k8sgpt/README.md

 The Kubernetes system is trying to scale a StatefulSet named fake-deployment using the HorizontalPodAutoscaler, but it cannot find the StatefulSet.
 The solution is to verify that the StatefulSet name is spelled correctly and exists in the same namespace as the HorizontalPodAutoscaler.
 ```

+Note: **Anonymization does not currently apply to events.**

+### Further Details

 **Anonymization does not currently apply to events.**

+*In a few analysers like Pod, we feed to the AI backend the event messages which are not known beforehand thus we are not masking them for the **time being**.*

+- The following are the list of analysers in which data is **being masked**:-

+  - Statefulset
+  - Service
+  - PodDisruptionBudget
+  - Node
+  - NetworkPolicy
+  - Ingress
+  - HPA
+  - Deployment
+  - Cronjob

+- The following are the list of analysers in which data is **not being masked**:-

+  - RepicaSet
+  - PersistentVolumeClaim
+  - Pod
+  - **_*Events_**

+***Note**:
+  - k8gpt will not mask the above analysers because they do not send any identifying information except **Events** analyser.
+  - Masking for **Events** analyzer is scheduled in the near future as seen in this [issue](https://github.com/k8sgpt-ai/k8sgpt/issues/560). _Further research has to be made to understand the patterns and be able to mask the sensitive parts of an event like pod name, namespace etc._

+- The following are the list of fields which are not **being masked**:-

+  - Describe
+  - ObjectStatus
+  - Replicas
+  - ContainerStatus
+  - **_*Event Message_**
+  - ReplicaStatus
+  - Count (Pod)

+***Note**:
+  - It is quite possible the payload of the event message might have something like "super-secret-project-pod-X crashed" which we don't currently redact _(scheduled in the near future as seen in this [issue](https://github.com/k8sgpt-ai/k8sgpt/issues/560))_.

+### Proceed with care

+  - The K8gpt team recommends using an entirely different backend **(a local model) in critical production environments**.
+By using a local model, you can rest assured that everything stays within your DMZ, and nothing is leaked.
+  - If there is any uncertainty about the possibility of sending data to a public LLM (open AI, Azure AI) and it poses a risk to business-critical operations, then, in such cases, the use of public LLM should be avoided based on personal assessment and the jurisdiction of risks involved.

 </details>

 <details>
 <summary> Configuration management</summary>

 `k8sgpt` stores config data in the `$XDG_CONFIG_HOME/k8sgpt/k8sgpt.yaml` file.
 The data is stored in plain text, including your OpenAI key.

 Config file locations: